 The PACE initiative looks at seven fields of environmental education: Living with Wildlife, Soils, Forests, Water, Energy, Living by the Ocean and Urban Living.
 A PACE Pack consists of a series of 32 short educational films on DVD or Video, a children’s book – ‘Africa Our Home’, an educators booklet, a contact directory, a CD with over 100 action sheets and an educational poster based on the seven topics.

-Over the last eighteen months Tusk has had an overwhelming response from schools, education centres and other NGO’s across Africa to the PACE materials.
-With valuable additional support from DHL the PACE information has been sent to 26 countries in Africa and six in the rest of the world.
-263 projects have received the information ranging from large Non Governmental Organisations such as World Wildlife Fund, Jane Goodall Institute and Wildlife Conservation Society to environmental education centres such as Mokolodi in Botswana (see page 30) to small rural schools like the Ntugi Primary School in Kenya.
-Each has received the materials free of charge
+Over the last eighteen months, Tusk has had an overwhelming response from schools, education centres and other NGO’s across Africa to the PACE materials.
+With valuable additional support from DHL, the PACE information has been sent to 26 countries in Africa and six in the rest of the world.
+263 projects have received the information ranging from large Non Governmental Organisations such as World Wildlife Fund, Jane Goodall Institute and Wildlife Conservation Society to environmental education centres such as Mokolodi in Botswana and small rural schools like the Ntugi Primary School in Kenya.
+Each has received the materials free of charge.

 As part of a continuation of the PACE project, Tusk and Siren are conducting a UK pilot scheme.
 If you or your school would like to get involved please see the PACE UK Pilot Scheme page.

 With funding assistance from Distribution sponsors